 Atrioventricular nodal reentry tachycardia (AVNRT)

-- Blood tests to check thyroid function, heart disease or other conditions that may trigger atrioventricular nodal reentry tachycardia
+- Blood tests to see how well the thyroid is working and to check for heart disease or other conditions that may trigger an irregular heartbeat.

-- Stress test, which is typically done on a treadmill or stationary bicycle while your heart activity is monitored
+- Exercise stress test, which is typically done on a treadmill or stationary bicycle while the heart activity is watched.